wp-plugins/wpsso/readme.txt

 = Great Support =

-**WPSSO is actively being developed and supported**.
+**WPSSO support and development is on-going**.
 You can review the [FAQ](http://faq.wpsso.surniaulula.com/) and [Notes](http://notes.wpsso.surniaulula.com/) pages for additional setup information.
 If you have any suggestions or comments, post them to the [WordPress support forum](http://wordpress.org/support/plugin/wpsso) or the [Pro version support website](http://support.wpsso.surniaulula.com/).

 == Installation ==